abbr/Unippear/README.md

 ```
 The value of *headerFooterContainer* follows jQuery [selector](http://api.jquery.com/category/selectors/) syntax.
 If multiple elements match, the first element is chosen.

 Other options allowed is implementation specific.
-For example, if in your implementation, it is determined that the search box in the header is optional and it's up to a client site to decide whether or not to show the searchBox, then you can support an option called *showSearchBox*.
+For example, if in your implementation, header contains an optional search box and it's up to a client site to decide whether or not to show the searchBox, then you can support an option called *showSearchBox*.
 A client site that wants to hide search box can call *unippear* this way:
 ```
 unippear({
    "showSearchBox": false